typefully/minimal-twitter/.github/CONTRIBUTING.md

 You can then go to [extension](./extension) and begin testing.

-Make sure to rename either `manifest.v3.json`, `manifest.v2.json`, or `manifest.firefox.json` to `manifest.json`.
+Make sure to rename `manifest.firefox.json` to `manifest.json` if developing for Firefox.
 Firefox currently does not support [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/).

 <table>
 	<tr>